estine/compositions/README.md

 - Unfreed - originally for bassoon and electronics (for Molly Murphy), to be adapted for cello and electronics (for Oona Lowther)

-- Untitled snare drum and electronics piece (for Will Dahle)
+- Untitled snare drum and electronics piece (for Will Dahle) - completed and performed!